bathyscapher/Metabarcoding-Pipeline-Building/0_BashIntroduction/README.md

 ```

 ## Explore the directories
-1. Show the present working directory (it is the "root" directory, symbolized by `/`):
+1. Show the present working directory (it is the "root" directory, symbolized by `/`) and ...
-1. List content in the current directory (works also with `ls`)
+1. ... list content in the current directory (works also with `ls`).
-1. Change to the `home` directory (usually the space for the user in Linux)
+1. Change to the `home` directory (usually the space for the user in Linux).
 1. List content once more: there are three directories:
-    * `.` means the current directory
+    * `.` stands for the current directory
-    * `..` means the parent directory
+    * `..` stands for the parent directory
     * `rstudio` is the name of a directory
 1. Change to `rstudio` ...
-1. ... and list content again
+1. ... and list content again.

 ```
 pwd